-- 1. Existing trees should be enhanced to develop a buffer between the existing dwellings on Coniston Crescent and new development. - 2.
+- 1. Vehicular access to be taken from the Kingsway adjacent to allotments - 2.
+Existing trees should be enhanced to develop a buffer between the existing dwellings on Coniston Crescent and new development - 3.
 An ecological appraisal should be submitted as part of any future planning application

-33.30 This site is surplus to educational requirements.
+33.28 This site is surplus to educational requirements.
 It was, until recently, used as a sixth form block by the neighbouring Stourport High School.
 A new sixth form block has been provided elsewhere on site.
 The playing fields were part of the provision for Burlish Middle School which closed following the Wyre Forest schools' reorganisation in 2007.
 The High School exceeds the playing pitch requirement and also has agreement to use the Stourport Sports Club facilities on the adjacent land.
 A major rebuilding of the High School is required and the sale of this site will help towards the funding.